Simon Dee: Later career

 Dee later found a few broadcasting jobs.
 In 1972 he was very briefly heard on BBC Radio Kent (which was then known as BBC Radio Medway), where he presented the Saturday afternoon sports show, mixing music with sport.

 In the late 1970s, he was signed to appear as holiday cover on the Reading-based Radio 210 but never made it to air.

 In December 1987 Dee joined BBC Radio 2.
 His first broadcast for the station was on Boxing Day that year when he hosted a listeners' all-time-favourite Top 20.

 In early 1988 he became a guest presenter on the station's Sounds of the 60s programme on a Saturday morning.
 He then began hosting the show on a temporary basis between April and July.

 His success led him to host the show on a permanent basis in September the same year, but this engagement came to an end in March 1989 amid disputes with the BBC about the show's location in Bristol and his wish for it to be transmitted live.

 In 2003, Victor Lewis-Smith arranged for a one-off new live edition of Dee Time to be broadcast on Channel 4, following Dee Construction, which covered Dee's career.

 Legal issues

 Consumed by debt, Dee made several court appearances and in 1974 served 28 days in Pentonville Prison for non-payment of rates on his former Chelsea home.
 Every time he left his cell the prisoners on his wing shouted, "It's Siiiiiimon Dee!"
 He was so shocked by prison that he swore he would never get into debt again.
 On another occasion he was jailed for vandalising a lavatory seat with Petula Clark's face painted on it, which he thought was disrespectful to her.
-The magistrate who sentenced him was Bill Cotton.